Kleinschuster Pension. Burgau, Austria

 Kleinschuster Weingut is a family-run winery surrounded by golden farmland and rolling fields of vineyards and sheep.
 We slept under bright yellow comforters and woke up in the morning to a blanket of fog settled over the cornfields.
-There was a Singer sewing machine on the stairs and a cooler full of wine for guests.
+There was a Singer sewing machine on the stairs and a cooler full of wine.
 An Italian family parked their Maserati next to our CRV.
 We ate soft-boiled eggs out of egg cups for breakfast.
 The boys love egg cups.
-I’m not sure if they love soft-boiled eggs, or if they just love the ritual of the cup.
+I’m not sure if they love soft-boiled eggs, or if they just love the ritual of the cup?

 Our destination this weekend was Rogner Bad Blumau, a thermal spa designed by the artist Friedensreich Hundertwasser, famous for his architectural designs of bright colors, environmentalism, and reconciliation of humans with nature.
 Committed to making things beautiful, he designed low-income apartment blocks and waste treatment plants, sometimes for free, “to prevent something ugly from going up.”
 He believed in individualism.
 He did not believe in straight lines.

-Because it was a thermal spa I didn’t take my camera inside, but this has been one of my favorite Austrian experiences yet.
+Because it was a thermal spa I didn’t take my camera inside, but this has been one of our best Austria experiences!

-The property itself is a full service resort, with bike trails, orchards, and a complex of uniquely designed buildings with no corners or even floors. (no straight lines).
-The day spa experience in Austria is such a wonderful thing, so different than the way Americans approach our weekends.
+The property itself is a full service resort, with bike trails, orchards, and a complex of uniquely designed buildings with no corners or flat floors. (no straight lines).
+The Day Spa in Austria is such a wonderful thing, so different than the way Americans approach our weekends.
 In America we wear t-shirts that say “Work Hard, Play Harder.”

-Nobody here wants to work hard OR play hard, they just want to live a normal life.
+Nobody here wants to work hard OR play hard.
+They just want to live a normal life.
 They don’t need to prove they’re on vacation.
-Sitting around in a bathrobe is okay.
+Sitting around in a bathrobe with a beer is okay.

-It wasn’t exactly a kid place, but Jake and Eli had fun swimming in the salty water and making rafts out of fun noodles.
-Apples and plums from trees on the property were piled up in huge bowls, so the guests all strolled comfortably around in fluffy, white bathrobes, eating plums.
+It wasn’t exactly a kid place, but Jake and Eli had fun swimming in the salty water and making rafts with the fun noodles.
+Apples and plums from trees on the property were piled up in huge bowls, so guests were strolling comfortably around in fluffy, white bathrobes, eating plums.
 We spent most of the day outside sunning ourselves in the different pools, occasionally floating over to the shore to build cairns out of smooth rocks along the waters’ edge.